-They are the same mountain gorillas species, only separated by national boundaries, yet the price for a gorilla tracking permit is $1500 in Rwanda, $600 for Uganda ($450 for November, April and May).
+They are the same mountain gorillas species, only separated by national boundaries, yet the price for a gorilla tracking permit is $1500 in Rwanda, $600 for Uganda ($700 starting July 2020).
 What could be the reason for the difference?

 In proposing the $1500 from $750 for a gorilla permit, Rwanda Development Board asserted that they wanted to offer more community support for park neighboring communities.
 They also intend to raise more funds for supporting conservation of the mountain gorilla.
 Uganda on the other hand stayed the gorilla permit price for at least one year even though they also have a local community support percentage off the every permit sold.

 In all honesty, the gorillas are the best you can get from Rwanda.
 Experiences from the other Rwanda tourist attractions really offer no serious competition to similar offers from the regional neighbors.
 Many tourist indeed only fly into Rwanda for the gorillas and then do the other days in Uganda, Kenya and or Tanzania.
 Some tourists even land in the wee hours of the morning, track the gorillas and fly out in the evening on the same day to a neighboring country for a week or more for more touring.
 Aside from the gorilla tracking permit fee and transport to the park, Rwanda would not be reaping much from such one-day tourists who only spend on gorillas.
 With the $1500 at hand, Rwanda will now still earn a bare minimum regardless of how long you spend and if you chose to visit their other parks, well and good; they will even give you a discount for that!